pantheon-systems/documentation/source/_docs/modules-plugins-known-issues.md

 <hr>

 ### [New Relic Reporting for WordPress](https://wordpress.org/plugins/wp-newrelic/){.external}
 **Issue:** This plugin sets up redundant configurations (`appname` and `framework`) with the [Pantheon New Relic](/docs/new-relic/) configuration, resulting in new applications in New Relic.
-This behavior may break compatibility with existing Quicksilver scripts, and any other integration designed to use the application reports Pantheon creates.
+This behavior may break compatibility with New Relic integrations such as [QuickSilver scripts](/docs/quicksilver/).
 <hr>

 ### [NextGEN Gallery](https://wordpress.org/plugins/nextgen-gallery/){.external}